jsfuentes/MatchingStrangers/README.md

 Overview of algorithm:
-Each person has an "availability number" corresponding to their dining halls * times The algorithm puts people in groups in ascending order based on their number prioritizes unfinished groups(you can create empty groups before running the algorithm that will be filled) new groups are created in the most popular time slots left to have the best chance of being completed
+Each person has an "availability number" corresponding to their dining halls * times.
+The algorithm puts people in groups by ascending availability number.
+Prioritizes unfinished groups(you can create empty groups before running the algorithm that will automatically be filled).
+New groups are created in the most popular time slots left to have the best chance of being completed